NirvanaCore/PureHtmlCssProjects/README.md

 ## ScreenShort Image
 -- A mobile screen short and converted to responsive web page.

-## Legal
+## Women-Legal
---10 design in 1 design hour done by Andrew Twarog. just tried to recreate 1 from them.
+--10 design in 1 design hour done by Andrew Twarog. just tried to recreate 1 from them. its about a lawyer page deal with different area short and cute.